 So let's say that you don't really like to travel, but your daughter or your spouse would just love to go on a trip you run across.
 Should you enter, and just give away the prize if you win?

 Generally, that's a bad idea.
-Trip prizes are usually not transferable, which means that you can usually bring a guest or guests along with you, but you actually have to go on the trip if you win.
-So either bite the bullet and take the trip, or tell your loved one about it so that he or she can enter herself.
+Trip prizes are usually not transferable, which means that you actually have to go on the trip if you win.
+So either bite the bullet and take the trip, or tell your loved ones about the giveaway so they can enter themselves.